commonsmachinery/catalog/README.md

 Frontend
 --------

-Run the frontend (in a separate terminal window):
+Install all the frontend dependencies:

     cd frontend
+    npm install

+Run it (in a separate terminal window):

-    npm install node-celery (if not already installed) node server.js
+    node server.js